-Graduating borrowers must visit www.studentloans.gov to complete the Student Loan EXIT Counseling tutorial.
+Graduating borrowers must visit www.studentloans.gov to complete the Student Loan EXIT counseling tutorial.
 Students log-in using their federal User ID and Password.
-Please input Lamar Institute of Technology as the college to receive results.
-The school code for LIT is 036273.
+Enter Lamar Institute of Technology as the college to receive results, our school code 036273.
 Students should retain a copy of the confirmation page after completing the EXIT counseling session.

-Additionally, all GRADUATING borrowers will be required to attend a live EXIT Counseling presentation prior to attending the graduation ceremony.
+Additionally, all GRADUATING borrowers will be required to attend a live EXIT counseling presentation prior to attending the graduation ceremony.
 A schedule of these sessions will be available once graduation sign up begins.
-Students will need to arrive fifteen (15) minutes early for registration and must present a valid Student ID and printed confirmation of completed online EXIT.
+Students need to arrive fifteen (15) minutes early for registration, must present a valid Student ID, and printed confirmation of completed online EXIT counseling tutorial.